The Riley’s Way Call For Kindness

 People Reached Globally

-The C4K provides winners with a year-long Leadership Development Fellowship.
+The Call For Kindness (C4K) provides winners with a year-long Leadership Development Fellowship.
 The three pillars of the Fellowship focus on professional development, connecting-making and project support.

 Professional Development: Participants gain skills to build their efficacy as leaders through workshops and professional development opportunities.
 Past workshops include strategic planning; budgeting and fundraising; building a strong volunteer base; diversity, equity and inclusion; and marketing and media outreach.
 Professional development has included participation in panels at national conferences, speaking at Riley’s Way events, designing and delivering topic-based workshops, and mentoring incoming Fellows.